silvainfm/5899-spring24-project1-team2/README.md

 Before engaging ChatGPT for sentiment relabeling, we introduced a new column named "adjusted date."
 This column accommodates articles published after 4 pm EST, considering that the stock market closes then.
 If an article was published after 4 pm EST, the adjusted date reflects the following day; otherwise, it remains unchanged for articles published before 4 pm.
 To be consistent when running our models we allocated all 2022 data for training and all 2023 data for testing.

-# Modeling Results / Replication
+# Modeling Results
 ## GPT Model
-**Purpose:**
-* Used the GPT-3.5 to analyze the sentiment of text data.
-* Classified the data as positive, negative, or neutral.
+* **Purpose:** We used GPT-3.5 to analyze the sentiment of text data and classified the data as positive, negative, or neutral.

-**Data Handling:**
-* Split the data into two sets: 80% for training and 20% for testing.
+* **Data Handling:** Split the data into two sets: 80% for training and 20% for testing.

-**Sentiment Analysis Function:**
-* The text was sent to GPT-3.5 to perform sentiment analysis (positive, negative, or neutral).
+* **Sentiment Analysis Function:** The text was sent to GPT-3.5 to perform sentiment analysis (positive, negative, or neutral).

-**Evaluating Accuracy:**
-* Compared GPT-3.5’s sentiment predictions with the actual labels from the dataset.
-* It calculated the accuracy of the model, which reflects how often GPT-3.5’s predictions were correct.
+* **Evaluating Accuracy:** We compared GPT-3.5’s sentiment predictions with the actual labels from the dataset.
+It calculated the accuracy of the model, which reflects how often GPT-3.5’s predictions were correct.

-**Results:**
-* When compared with the sentiment provided in the data set, the model provided an accuracy of 37%
+* **Results:** When compared with the sentiment provided in the data set, the model provided an accuracy of 37%.

 ## RNN Model
-**Preprocessing:**
-* Converted categorical sentiment labels to numerical values using LabelEncoder.
-* Tokenized the summary, limiting to a maximum of 5000 words.
-* Converted the tokenized texts into sequences and padded them to a uniform length.
+* **Preprocessing:** We converted categorical sentiment labels to numerical values using LabelEncoder, tokenized the summary, limiting it to a maximum of 5000 words, and converted the tokenized texts into sequences and padded them to a uniform length.

-**Model:**
-* A Sequential RNN model was built using Keras which includes an Embedding layer, an LSTM layer with dropout and recurrent dropout for regularization, and a Dense output layer with softmax activation.
-* L2 regularization was used in the LSTM layer to prevent overfitting.
+* **Model:** A Sequential RNN model was built using Keras which includes an Embedding layer, an LSTM layer with dropout and recurrent dropout for regularization, and a Dense output layer with softmax activation.
+L2 regularization was used in the LSTM layer to prevent overfitting.

-**K-Fold Cross-Validation:**
-* Used 5-fold cross-validation for training, improving the robustness of the model.
-* In each fold, the model was compiled, trained, and evaluated.
+* **K-Fold Cross-Validation:** Employed the use of 5-fold cross-validation for training to improve the robustness of the model.
+In each fold, the model was compiled, trained, and evaluated.

-**Training:**
-* The model was trained with a batch size of 32 and for 10 epochs and the training loss and accuracy were tracked.
+* **Training:** The model was trained with a batch size of 32 and for 10 epochs and the training loss and accuracy were tracked.

-**Evaluation:**
-* After training, the model was evaluated on a separate testing dataset.
+* **Evaluation:** After training, the model was evaluated on the separate testing dataset.

-**Results:**
-* The final accuracy of the model is 68.32%
+* **Results:** The final accuracy of the model was 68.32%

 ## BERT
 * **Sentiment Distribution**: The dataset comprises 1801 negative, 948 neutral, and 836 positive articles, which is not balanced.